CLMBRs/lm-training/README.md

 # How to Run

 This project demonstrates training (i) a simple whitespace tokenizer and (ii) two small LM's (a transformer and an RNN) on [wikipedia data from Gulordava et al 2018](https://github.com/facebookresearch/colorlessgreenRNNs/tree/main/data).
-Their English data has been downloaded and saved in `data/wiki-en/`.
-(Note: in principle, one can just use their supplied vocab file to initialize a whitespace tokenizer; we instead are training one just to illustrate the training of a tokenizer, which can be adapted for more complex types (BPE, etc).)
+Their English data can be downloaded and saved using the download script at `data/wiki/download.sh`.
+(Note: in principle, one can just use their supplied vocab file to initialize a whitespace tokenizer; we instead are training one just to illustrate the training of a tokenizer, which can be adapted for more complex types (BPE, etc).).
+The following examples require that the data already be downloaded; if using other data, consult the `data` struct in `config/train-lm.yaml` and the `data/raw.yaml` config file and override the appropriate values.

 We will add more information on customizing configurations, building experiments, and things like that in the future.